Buy-to-Let Mortgages For The Self-Employed

 How buy-to-let mortgage eligibility and affordability will be assessed

-Part of the reason it’s harder to find a great buy-to-let mortgage deal if you’re self-employed is that your situation and circumstances will be very unique.
+Part of the reason it’s harder to find a great buy-to-let mortgage deal if you’re self-employed is because your situation and circumstances will be very unique.
 Because of this, some lenders won’t have the flexibility necessary in the way they assess things to evaluate your mortgage needs favourably.

 Here are some of the main ways that affordability assessments and eligibility criteria for a self-employed buy-to-let mortgage can differ from other types of mortgages: